LawrenceGao0224/AI-ML-project/README.md

 ## 2. Fine-tune and model evaluation: how to fine tune and evalute
 Please see detail explaination in fine tuning folder.

+### 2.1 Hyperparameter tuning
+1. Model Size
+2. Number of Epochs: The number of epochs determines how often the model processes the entire dataset.
+More epochs can improve the model's understanding but can lead to overfitting if too many are used.Conversely, too few epochs can result in underfitting.
+3. Learning Rate
+4. Batch Size: the number of training samples the model process at once
+5. Max Output Token (Stop Sequence)
+** 6. Decoding Type **: There are two main types: greedy decoding, which selects the most probable token at each step, and sampling decoding, which introduces randomness by choosing from a subset of probable tokens.
+Sampling can create more varied and creative outputs but increases the risk of nonsensical responses.
+7. Top-k and Top-p Sampling: For example, if top-k is set to 5, the model will select from the five most probable tokens.
+This helps ensure variability while maintaining a focus on likely options.
+8. Temperature: value between "0 to 2", From stubborn to creative
+9. Frequency and Presence Penalties: The frequency penalty reduces the probabilities of tokens that have been recently used, making them less likely to be repeated.
+This helps produce a more diverse output by preventing repetition.
+The presence penalty, applied to tokens that have appeared at least once, works similarly but is proportional to the frequency of token usage.
+While the frequency penalty discourages repetition, the presence penalty encourages a wider variety of tokens.

+#### The three most common methods for automated hyperparameter tuning:
+1. Random Search: This method randomly selects and evaluates combinations of hyperparameters from a specified range of values.
+It is simple and efficient, capable of exploring a large parameter space.
+However, its simplicity means it may not find the optimal combination and can be computationally expensive.

+2. Grid Search: This method systematically searches through all possible combinations of hyperparameters from a given range.
+While resource-intensive, like random search, it ensures a more systematic approach to finding the optimal set of hyperparameters.

+3. Bayesian Optimization: This method uses a probabilistic model to predict the performance of different hyperparameters and selects the best based on these predictions.
+It is more efficient than grid search and can handle large parameter spaces with fewer resources.
+However, it is more complex to set up and may be less reliable in identifying the optimal set of hyperparameters than grid search.

 ## 3. data preprocessing
 one-hot encoding, label data normalize